 What is sustainable food?

-The Food and Agriculture Organization of the United Nations (FAO) defines sustainable diets as diets with low environmental impact that contribute to food and nutrition security as well as healthy living. for current and future generations.
-Sustainable diets help protect and respect biodiversity and ecosystems, are culturally acceptable, economically equitable and accessible, affordable, nutritionally safe and healthy, and optimize natural and human resources.».
+The Food and Agriculture Organization of the United Nations (FAO) defines sustainable diets as diets with low environmental impacts that contribute to food and nutrition security and healthy lives for present and future generations.
+Sustainable diets help protect and respect biodiversity and ecosystems, are culturally acceptable, economically equitable and accessible, affordable, nutritionally safe and healthy, and optimize natural and human resources .».

 The 10 characteristics of sustainable diets according to the FAO

-In its 2018 Plates, Pyramids and Planet report, FAO provides an overview of the characteristics of low-impact, healthy diets: :
+In its Plates, Pyramids and Planet report published in 2018, the FAO provides an overview of the characteristics of low environmental impact and good health diets: :

 - Diversity ensured by the consumption of a wide variety of foods;